awsdocs/amazon-workdocs-user-guide/doc_source/folder-actions.md

 # Taking actions on folders<a name="folder-actions"></a>

-Currently, you can copy your folder's web links, and you can open your folders in a browser\.
+You can copy your folder's web links, and you can open your folders in a browser\.
 These steps explain how to complete both actions, and they apply to Windows and MacOS computers\.

 **To copy web links**